Legal holidays: Labour Day and Thanksgiving (September 4 and October 9, 2023)

 Allow the employee a paid holiday on the preceding or following working day.
 He must then pay the holiday as explained above.

-Pay the holiday by calculating 20% of the preceding pay period (or 10% if the pay period is two weeks), without allowing any other day off.
+Pay the holiday by calculating 20% of the preceding pay period (or 10% if the pay is biweekly).

 For the employee who is not a regular employee: